Mastering Your Homeschool Schedule

 - You can before noon!

 You should be if you have kids in grades six and younger.
 Schoolwork with the little ones should take 2 hours or less.
-My high schoolers spend 3-5 hours a day on their school work, usually closer to 3 or 4.
+My high schoolers spend 3-5 hours daily on school work, usually closer to 3 or 4.
 And they take outside classes and can still pull this off!

 - You should never reward quick work with more work!

 This is the surest way to squelch efficiency in your homeschool.
-If a child works quickly and completes what you have asked him to do, reward that child with extra free time or a fun activity that he/she has been longing to do.
-If you want your kids to work slowly, then make them do extra work when they finish before the time you have allotted for that subject.
+If a child works quickly and completes what you have asked him to do, reward that child with extra free time or a fun activity that he/she has longed to do.
+If you want your kids to work slowly, make them do extra work when they finish before the allotted time for that subject.

 - Don't turn every interest that your child has into a unit study!

 This is another way to squelch the love of learning, particularly the love of learning about something on your own.
 If every time your child shows a passion for something (say butterflies or racing cars) and you decide to assign a paper on it, they will stop sharing with you their interests.
 Am I against unit studies?
 Oh, far to the contrary!
-We love to do unit studies to break up school monotony, especially during the winter and spring months.
+We love doing unit studies to break up school monotony, especially during winter and spring.
 We'll talk more about unit studies in a few minutes.

 - School is a given!

 School should be so much a part of your routine that your kids do not ask you, "Are we doing school today?"
-It should be on the same level as brushing teeth or getting dress.
+It should be on the same level as brushing your teeth or getting dressed.
 School is just what we do.
 Besides, the routine is comforting for children.
-When we have something special planned, and I am secretly planning to give my kids the day off school, they will often have it finished before I get up and have my first cup of coffee.
+When we have something special planned, and I secretly plan to give my kids the day off school, they will often have it finished before I get up and have my first cup of coffee.